Get Started

 squared_numbers = remote_parallel_map(compute_square, list(range(1000)))

-Installation (self-hosted)
+Quickstart (self-hosted)

+Self-Hosted Burla is currently exclusive to Google Cloud.
 We fully intend to support AWS, Azure, and on-prem deployments, but don't yet.
-We offer fully-managed Burla deployments for those not on GCP.

 1. Ensure gcloud is setup and installed: